top of page

 Statement

 Treizman critically examines hyper-consumerism, but at the same time, she paradoxically participates in it, relying on commercial goods and throwaway culture to make her work.
 She exposes her own way of dealing with excess: on one hand, she questions the real need for vibrantly patterned single-use materials, like pink flamingo-printed duct tape, or violet bubble wrap, to exist.
 On the other hand, she finds these playful materials to be absolutely irresistible.
-By incorporating them into her found object installations and unconventional weavings, she prompts the viewer to reflect on the mass-produced society in which we live.
+Her work becomes a reflection on mass-produced society and a space where criticism and fascination coexist.

 bottom of page